sequelize/sequelize/docs/docs/associations.md

 An instance can be created with nested association in one step, provided all elements are new.

-### Creating elements of a "BelongsTo" or "HasOne" association
+### Creating elements of a "BelongsTo", "Has Many" or "HasOne" association

 Consider the following models: